Peilonrayz/gits/README.rst

 License
 -------

-gits is available under the MIT license.
+Gits is available under the MIT license.